titumozammel/5r-cascade-framework/README.md

 Contributions are welcome.

-You can contribute by:

-- Opening issues
-- Suggesting improvements
-- Sharing practical applications
-- Submitting pull requests

-Keep contributions aligned with the principle:
+Please keep contributions aligned with the principle:

-> **Reduce unnecessary operational demand at the source.**
+> Reduce unnecessary operational demand at the source.

 ---